Pet Skin Conditions

 Cellulitis is a widespread infection of the tissues of the skin.
 It is caused by an untreated puncture wound, usually as the result of a fight.
 It causes swelling and is most commonly found on the foot, leg or tail.
 It is usually treated with an antibiotic shot and then through a course of oral antibiotics.

-Allergic dermatitis usually is caused by a reaction to fleabites.
+Allergic dermatitis usually is usually caused by a reaction to fleabites.
 Your cat will bite and scratch incessantly, possibly resulting in hair loss.
 Prevent flea infestations by using a flea control product recommended by your veterinarian.

 Scratching and excessive licking can also be the primary sign that your cat may have atopic dermatitis.
 It is unclear whether it is genetic, as it is in dogs.